London Necropolis Company: After the takeover

 Historically the LNC had invested much of its income from burials and fares, and used the dividends from these investments to pay for cemetery upkeep.
 Although Alliance Property kept the name "London Necropolis Company" for its funeral business, it was a property developer with no interest in the funeral industry, and saw little reason to spend large amounts maintaining the cemetery, proceeding with the proposed crematorium, or promoting new burials of bodies or cremated remains.
 The rising popularity of cremation meant the rate of burials was at a historic low, while the Victorian character of the cemetery had fallen out of fashion.
-The income from burials was insufficient to maintain the cemetery grounds, and the cemetery began to revert to wilderness.
+The income from burials was insufficient to maintain the grounds, and the cemetery began to revert to wilderness.
 Over the course of the 1960s most undertaking work at Brookwood came to an end.

 After Alliance Property's land sales, the London Necropolis Company had been reduced to Brookwood Cemetery itself and Frederick W. Paine, a Kingston-upon-Thames firm of funeral directors which had been bought by the LNC in 1947.
 In 1970 Alliance Property sold the LNC to Cornwall Property (Holdings) Ltd. The following year Cornwall Property sold it on to the Great Southern Group, the owners of Streatham Park Cemetery, South London Crematorium and a chain of funeral directors in central London.

 The Great Southern Group dismantled much of what remained of the company.
 Frederick W. Paine was detached from the LNC, along with the specialist division overseeing the exhumation and relocation of existing burial grounds to allow property development on formerly consecrated sites.
 All that remained of the LNC was Brookwood Cemetery itself, by this time moribund and becoming heavily overgrown.
 Considered virtually worthless, Great Southern sold the LNC to property speculators Maximillian Investments in July 1973 for £400,000.